Modulated Information Flows in Financial Markets: Modulated information processes

-and the statement follows via Lebesgue integration. \end{proof} We notice that $(X_t)_{t\in\mathbb{T}}$ jumps whenever any of the inactive information sources on any of the factors $X^\alpha$ becomes active.
-In addition, the diffusion coefficient of $(X_t)$ takes the form of a stochastic covariance process, which itself jumps when any of the information sources in the system switches on.
-Over random time periods, when none of the information sources switch on, $(X_t)$ diffuses continuously.
+and the statement follows via Lebesgue integration. \end{proof} The diffusion coefficient of $(X_t)$ takes the form of a stochastic covariance process, which itself jumps when any of the information sources switches on.
+Hence, $(X_t)$ adapts to a new covariance state of the system under a new set of active information configuration.